RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 15-20 Unique Tiles

 Consider a different approach for now, like:
-~12 Total cards per shop
+~10 Total cards per shop
-~3 Always available cards, same for each run
+~2 Always available Basic cards, same for each run
-~5 Always available this run, randomized for each run ~4 Rotating per shop round
+~5 Always available this run, randomized for each run (1 or 2 win cards guaranteed) ~3 Rotating per shop round

 Tile List: